 Rand Fishkin provides a great breakdown of how the responsibilities differ between an individual contributor and management role:

-So, when personal preferences can vary so greatly, how can you identify the people who are ready to make the switch?
+So, when personal preferences can vary so greatly, how can you identify the people who are ready to make the switch to product management lead?

 How to Identify Leaders Amongst Individual Contributors